 The Four-Month Filing Window

-Arizona imposes a firm deadline on professionals seeking payment from a ward or protected person's estate.
-Unless a court grants an extension in advance, attorneys and guardians ad litem must submit their compensation claims to the fiduciary in writing within four months.
-The clock starts from the later of several possible dates: when the service was performed, when the cost was incurred, or when the fiduciary was first appointed.
+Arizona sets a firm deadline on professionals seeking payment from a ward's estate.
+Unless a court grants an extension in advance, attorneys and guardians ad litem must submit their pay claims in writing within four months.

 A claim for compensation by attorneys or guardians ad litem who intend to be paid by the ward or protected person's estate is waived if not submitted to the fiduciary in writing within four months after either rendering the service, incurring the cost, initial appointment of the fiduciary or the effective date of this section, whichever is later.